pgmmpk/pypatgen/README.md

 # pypatgen
 TeX hypenation pattern generator (python version of "patgen").

-WARNING: pre-alpha quality!
+WARNING: beta quality!
 Work-in-progress!
 You've been warned.

 Some 30+ years ago Frank Liang proposed a hyphenation algorithm based on patterns.
 The advantage was that it was reasonably fast and required limited memory to run.
 For pattern training Liang used a heuristics, and implemented it in a `patgen` program that is part